18 Apr What Are Furnace Air Filters?

 Definition of Furnace Air Filters

-Furnace air filters are a part of your heating, ventilation and air conditioning (HVAC) system that work to clean the air of your home as it circulates through the system.
-Some furnaces come with washable air filters, but most come with air filters that need to be replaced as part of seasonal maintenance.
+Furnace air filters are a part of your heating, ventilation and air conditioning (HVAC) system.
+Air filters clean the air of your home as it circulates through the system.
+Plus, certain furnaces come with washable air filters.
+However, most come with air filters that require replacement as part of seasonal maintenance.

 How Furnace Air Filters Work